engelen/bulk-actions/readme.txt

 > This plugin **works only with WordPress versions 4.7+** and is in active development.
 The objective to is to implement a wide range of useful bulk actions.
 > Feedback is highly appreciated: if you have any suggestions regarding bulk actions, please [create a new topic in the support forums](https://wordpress.org/support/plugin/bulk-actions#new-post).
 Thank you!

-With this plugin, you can easily switch the post types, change the featured image, or change the post visibility, of multiple posts at once.
+With this plugin, you can easily switch the post types, change the featured image, or change the post visibility or status, of multiple posts at once.

 = Features: bulk actions =
 *	Change post type
 *	Change featured image
 *	Change post visibility
+*	Change post status

 == Installation ==